Which ISA is Right for You?

 23.02.2018 by Jim Ker

-With the April deadline to utilise your 2017 personal ISA allowance fast approaching, many people are considering where best to put their savings.
+With the new tax year upon us including a new £20,000 tax-free ISA saving allowance for the 2018/19 tax year, many people are considering where best to put their savings.
 When looking at ISA accounts, it’s important to understand the differences between products on the market so you can decide which fits your needs.

 What is an ISA?

 An Individual Savings Account (ISA) is a way to save money each year without paying any tax on the growth it generates.
 The Government sets maximum allowances that can be saved each year.
 This is set at £20,000 for the 2017/18 tax year.